Dmytrii-Shypilov/Personal-Assistant/README.md

 The project was elaborated with the purpose to improve personal planning routines in order to effectively manage all daily tasks.
 It is exclusively based on the command line interface.

-The following libraries were used: **autopep8,  beautifulsoup4, bs4, certifi, charset-normalizer, idna, prettytable, prompt-toolkit, pycodestyle,  requests soupsieve, urllib3, wcwidth**.
+The following tools were used: **autopep8,  beautifulsoup4, bs4, certifi, charset-normalizer, idna, prettytable, prompt-toolkit, pycodestyle,  requests soupsieve, urllib3, wcwidth**.

 ### Installation